© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Great House Mound & Bailey Castle is a scheduled monument protected by Cadw under reference BR080.
 View the official record →

-Great House Mound and Bailey is a motte and bailey castle situated in Breconshire, Wales.
+Great House Mound and Bailey Castle is a motte and bailey fortification located in Breconshire, Wales, dating from the Norman period following the conquest of Wales in the late eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR080.

 Great House Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Great House Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR080.